A Unified Approach for Minimizing Composite Norms: Extension to general composite norm problem

+The general formulation \eqref{ch3_eq:general_problem} subsumes a number of different problems as special cases -- see Section~\ref{sec:special-cases} for details.
+And, our experience with FALC leads us to believe that this algorithm is likely to be very competitive for solving all these special cases.
+However, the assumption that the operator $\cA$, defining the constraints, be surjective can be restrictive.
+In some applications, the feasible region is the intersection of cones of the form: $\{X: \cA_1(X) - b_1 \in \cQ_1, \cA_2(X) - b_2 \in \cQ_2\}$.
+While, it is often the case that each $\cA_i$, $i = 1, 2$, is surjective, the product operator $\cA(X) = [\cA_1(X), \cA_2(X)]$ is not.
+Thus, FALC cannot be used for these problems.
+The extension to intersection of cones is non-trivial and one would have to design a completely new set of techniques.

-The main contribution of this paper is an efficient first-order augmented lagrangian algorithm~(FALC) for the composite norm minimization problem~(\ref{eq:composite_norm_minimization}) and by extension~(\ref{eq:CN-ext}).
-The FALC recovers the low rank target matrix by solving a sequence of augmented lagrangian subproblems, and each subproblem is solved using Algorithm~3 in \cite{Tseng08}.
-We show that the continuation scheme on penalty parameter $\lambda$ used in FALC provably converges to the target signal and we are also able to compute a convergence rate.
-The performance of FALC in our limited numerical experiments has been very promising.
+The main contribution of this paper is an efficient first-order augmented Lagrangian algorithm~(FALC) for the composite norm minimization problem \eqref{ch3_eq:composite_norm_minimization} and for its extension \eqref{ch3_eq:general_problem}.
+FALC solves the composite norm minimization problem by solving a sequence of augmented Lagrangian subproblems, where each subproblem is solved using \textbf{Algorithm~APG} in Figure~\ref{ch1_alg:pga}. \textbf{Algorithm~APG} is essentially Algorithm~2 in~\cite{Tseng08} (see also FISTA~\cite{Beck09_1J}) with early termination.
+We show that the continuation scheme on penalty parameter $\lambda$ used in FALC guarantees that the iterate sequence provably converges to the solution and we are also able to compute a convergence rate.
+The performance of FALC in our numerical experiments has been very promising.
+To best of our knowledge, for the stable PCA problem, FALC is the first algorithm with a known complexity bound.